 Lackawanna College provides resident housing for male and female students attending the institution's Scranton campus.
-Accommodations are maintained in dormitories located approximately two blocks or less from the central campus building.
-McKinnie Hall, a completely renovated three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 147 students in dormitory-style rooms housing three or four persons.
+Accommodations are maintained in residence halls located approximately two blocks or less from the central campus building.

+McKinnie Hall, a completely renovated three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 122 students in rooms housing three or four persons.
 It opened in the fall of 2002.

-Seeley Hall, a multi-use structure located at 406 North Washington Avenue and opened for the fall 2008 semester.
-It occupies the middle three floors of the building and serves 111 students.
+Seeley Hall, a multi-use structure located at 406 North Washington Avenue that opened for the fall 2008 semester.
+It occupies the first four floors of the building and serves 111 students.
 Seeley Memorial Library is also located in Seeley Hall.

 Tobin Hall is located on the corner of Vine Street and Madison Avenue.
 This residence hall is made up of 10 suites.
-Each suite houses 8 students for a total of 80 occupants.
+Each suite houses eight students for a total of 80 occupants.
 Each suite contains its own restroom and shower facilities.

 In all buildings, each unit is equipped with a bed, desk and chair, and clothing storage area.
-The conveniently located facilities provide clean, comfortable rooms, video security and keyless entry, laundry facilities, parking, a common kitchen, central air conditioning, WIFI and a student lounge with computer stations and a big screen television.
+The conveniently located facilities provide clean, comfortable rooms, video security, laundry facilities, parking, a common area, central air conditioning, WIFI and a student lounge with computer stations and a big screen television.
 College public safety officers monitor visitation in the evenings and around the clock on weekends.